BAR On-Board Diagnostic Inspection System FAQ

 - Reports - controls the ability to see reported data, including number of inspections, inspectors, technicians, inventory, certificate orders, and BAR-OIS

 - View Station Information - displays the station and station license information

-- Update Contact Information - change the station information printed on the VIR
+- Update Contact Information - update the station information printed on the VIR

 What functions are permitted for each user/station role?

 The BAR-OIS software restricts certain functions or options to specific authorized users/station roles.
 A warning message will display when users attempt to access an unauthorized function.
 Refer to the following table for a complete listing of user roles and functions/options within the BAR-OIS software.